carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 ## Onboarding

-We deprecated the onboarding process for Community Session Hosts.
+Please note that, from 1 January 2026, the onboarding process for Community Session Hosts will no longer be in use.
 Community sessions are open to anyone in the community to host, provided that sessions adhere to The Carpentries Code of Conduct.
 No formal onboarding is required.

 ## Offboarding

-If you are no longer interested in hosting community sessions, please send an[email to the Community Engagement Team](mailto:community@carpentries.org).
+If you are no longer interested in hosting community sessions, please send an [email to the Community Engagement Team](mailto:community@carpentries.org).
 They will remove you from the #discussion-host Slack channel and unsubscribe you from the
 Session Host mailing list.